c4710n/duti/README.md

   com.apple.Preview
   ```

-## License
+## Author

-`duti` was originally released into the public domain by Andrew Mortensen
+`duti` was originally released into the public domain by [Andrew Mortensen](https://github.com/moretension) in 2008.
+All honor belongs to him.
-in 2008.
-It's provided as is without warranties of any kind.
-You can do
-anything you want with it.
-If you incorporate some or all of the code into
-another project, I'd appreciate credit for the work I've done, but that's all.